Scaling Knowledge Graph Construction through Synthetic Data Generation and Distillation: Introduction

-Recent works \cite{edge2024from,gutiérrez2024hipporag} have begun exploring the use of LLMs to automate the construction of KGs, which then serve as knowledge sources for specific tasks such as question answering or building intelligent agentic frameworks.
-However, these existing approaches have several limitations.
-First, they rely on simple zero-shot or few-shot in-context learning methods to construct knowledge graphs in a single step using LLMs like GPT-4o \cite{openai2024gpt4o}.
-Consequently, such approaches can incur significant inference costs when applied across large corpora due to the need for many commercial API calls.
-These methods also lack a rigorous and reliable design specifically tailored for KG construction.
-Having LLMs process entire documents, particularly long texts, has been shown to potentially lead to issues such as information loss \cite{edge2024from}.
-Second, there is a lack of existing datasets or evaluation methods to effectively evaluate document-level ontology-free KGs.
-This absence makes it difficult to identify whether errors in RAG systems stem from issues in specific reasoning components or from poor-quality KGs that propagate errors throughout the system.
+Recent works \citep{edge2024from,gutiérrez2024hipporag} have begun exploring the use of LLMs to automate the construction of KGs, which then serve as knowledge sources for tasks such as question answering or building intelligent agentic frameworks.
+However, these approaches face a fundamental scaling challenge: they rely on simple zero-shot or few-shot prompting to construct KGs in a single step using LLMs such as GPT-4o \citep{openai2024gpt4o}.
+Consequently, they can incur significant inference costs when applied to large corpora due to the need for many commercial API calls.
+These methods also lack a rigorous, reliable design tailored to document-level KG construction, and processing entire documents with LLMs, particularly for long texts, can lead to information loss \citep{edge2024from}.
+Finally, the lack of datasets and evaluation methods for document-level, ontology-free KGs makes it difficult to determine whether errors in RAG systems stem from failures in specific reasoning components or from low-quality KGs that propagate errors throughout the system.

-To address these limitations, we introduce SynthKG, a novel LLM-based KG construction workflow.
-We further distill this workflow into a smaller LLM named Distill-SynthKG, which enables efficient, one-step generation of high-quality document-level KGs.
+We find that these limitations stem not from model capabilities but from the absence of high-quality training data for document-level KG construction.
+While other structured extraction tasks benefit from supervised datasets, ontology-free KG construction lacks substantial training corpora, forcing reliance on expensive zero-shot inference.
+To address this data gap, we introduce SynthKG, a data synthesis pipeline for KG construction.
+We further distill this pipeline into a smaller LLM, Distill-SynthKG, which enables efficient one-step generation of high-quality document-level KGs.
 In SynthKG, we begin by splitting the input document into manageable, semantically complete text chunks.
-Each chunk is then processed through a decontextualization step where entity disambiguation occurs based on the previous context, making each chunk an independent, self-contained unit.
-We then prompt the LLM to extract entities, relations, and relevant propositions from each text chunk, which are combined to form the final KG.
-Finally, we fine-tune our smaller Distill-SynthKG LLM on the KGs produced by SynthKG, enabling it to generate the KG for a given document in a single inference step.
+Each chunk is then processed through a decontextualization step that performs entity disambiguation using prior context, making each chunk a self-contained unit.
+We then prompt the LLM to extract entities, relations, and relevant propositions from each chunk, which are combined to form the final KG.
+By fine-tuning Distill-SynthKG on the synthetic document–KG pairs produced by SynthKG, smaller models can generate high-quality KGs for a given document in a single inference step.